Scientific: Sphagneticola trilobata (formerly Wedelia triloba)

 USDA 9-11

-Form & Character: Strongly trailing, mesic, lush
+Form & Character: Strongly trailing, prostrate and spreading, mesic, lush, succulent, tough.

-Foliage/Texture: Succulent, slightly pubescent green to dark green leaves, lobed, prominent leaves, medium texture
+Foliage/Texture: Succulent, slightly pubescent green to dark green leaves, lobed, prominent leaves; medium texture.

-Seasonal Color: Yellow flowers during entire warm season
+Seasonal Color: Yellow flowers during entire warm season.

 Temperature: Highly frost/freeze sensitive but will grow back in spring following winter damage.